 My favorite line is “You’re the worst!”
 I’m giving it an Extra Point for making me laugh so hard.

 I’ll try not to spoiler it for you, The Ending is somewhat subtle, but bittersweet.
+Can’t tell you how it ends.
+Be sure to bring some tissues:

 The film’s title is a triple reference to a heirloom ring, and two famous bands we know are “The Rolling Stones” & “Sly & The Family Stone.”

 Naughty: An early relationship unintentionally occurred between two people.
 In real life, it’ll take a week or two for a guy & a gal to get to know one other, before a relationship is established.
+Ugh!
+I dislike this trope.

 The Final Verdict: A-